 Under the Lease Agreement, the School may request the Church’s consent to use parking areas in addition to the Tenant Parking Area.
 In response to such requests, the Church has permitted the School to use additional parking areas from time to time.
 However, the Lease Agreement does not impose an obligation on the Church to make additional parking areas available for the School’s sole use.

 • Deletion of Lease Provision.
 A suggestion has been made to delete Section 8.03 of the Lease Agreement because it is inconsistent with Section 8.02.
 Section 8.03 provides for the Church to segregate the heating, air conditioning, ventilation, electrical, water and sewer systems in the building.
 By contrast, Section 8.02 addresses the installation of electrical, gas, water and sewer meters.
 There is no inconsistency between these sections of the Lease Agreement as one addresses the segregation of systems within the building and the other addresses the installation of meters.

-• Communications between Church and School.
-Under the Lease Agreement, the Church has agreed to use reasonable efforts to inform the School of the times that the premises will be used by the Church.
-To this end, the [title of person] or another person designated by the Church or the rector will endeavor to give the School’s Director at least [3] days prior written notice of the date and time that the Church proposes to use the Dining Hall if such proposed use will occur during any time that the School has the right to use the Dining Hall under the Lease Agreement and confirm that the Dining Hall will not be occupied by the School during such proposed date and time.
-The Church reiterates its intention to use the School Wing and the Dining Hall at any time that the Lease Agreement does not grant the School the right to use the School Wing and the Dining Hall.

-• Maintenance Service Contracts.
-The School, at its sole cost and expense, is required to enter into and maintain service contracts with respect to the “Building Systems” serving the premises pursuant to Section 14.02 of the Lease Agreement.
-The term “Building Systems” is defined in Section 8.03 to mean, collectively, the building’s heating, ventilation and air conditioning, electrical, water and sewer systems.

 Please contact us if there are any questions concerning the topics addressed in this letter.
-Be assured the Vestry will review issues and concerns that arise from time to time under the Lease Agreement and endeavor to respond to them.
+Be assured the Vestry will review issues and concerns that arise from time to time under the Lease Agreement and endeavor to respond to them promptly.

 Regards,

+Larry Dorman, Senior Warden

+On behalf of the Vestry of St. Paul’s Rock Creek Parish